 6. A Former Editor Was Killed in a Drone Strike 2011

-Samir Khan, a former editor of Inspire, wrote on an article titled "I Am Proud to be a Traitor to America," which was published for the October 2010 issue.
+Samir Khan, a former editor of Inspire, wrote on an article titled “I Am Proud to be a Traitor to America,” which was published for the October 2010 issue.
 Khan was killed on September 30, 2011, after a U.S. drone strike on Yemen where Samir was located.
-According to Fox News, Samir was a Pakistani American in his 20s from North Carolina who moved to Yemen to join the jihadist forces.
+According to <a title=”Two U.S.-Born Terrorists Killed in CIA-Led Drone Strike” Al Qaeda English Magazine Calls for Terror Attacks in the U.S. Samir was a Pakistani American in his 20s from North Carolina who moved to Yemen to join the jihadist forces.
 Many of his articles promoted attacking U.S. targets, and using homemade explosives to do so.

 7. It is Believed that Anwar al-Awlaki Started the Magazine

 The magazine was believed to be the brainchild of Anwar al-Awlaki, a Yemen-based leader of al-Qaeda.
 For the first issue, he wrote an editorial titled “May Our Souls Be Sacrificed For You,” advocating attacks on those who oppose Islam and the prophet.
 Anwar was dead along with editor Samir Khan after the U.S. led a drone strike on Yemen in 2011.

 8. The First Issue Came Out in June 2010